-- 1. At any time before the date of the Board's decision, an applicant may withdraw an application for a special authorization by giving notice of withdrawal to the Board or the Registrar. - 2.
-A notice of withdrawal must: - a) clearly state the intention to withdraw from the application process - b) include the applicant's application number and legal business name - c) be signed by an individual with signing authority for the business - 3.
-If a notice under Rule 19.1 is received by the Registrar, it will be forwarded immediately to the Board and vice versa. - 4.
-If a notice of withdrawal is filed with the Board or the Registrar under Rule 19.1, the Board will publish the application as "withdrawn".
+- At any time before the date of the Board's decision, an applicant may withdraw an application for a special authorization by giving notice of withdrawal to the Board or the Registrar. - 2.
+A notice of withdrawal must: - a. clearly state the intention to withdraw from the application process - b. include the applicant's application number and legal business name - c. be signed by an individual with signing authority for the business - 3.
+If a notice under RPP 19.1 is received by the Registrar, it will be forwarded immediately to the Board and vice versa. - 4.
+If a notice of withdrawal is filed with the Board or the Registrar under RPP 19.1, the Board will publish the application as "withdrawn".

-II.
-Board reviews of applications
+II: Board Reviews of Applications

-Rule 20: Board decision-making processes
+Rule 20: Board Decision-Making Processes

 - 1. After the timelines for receipt of submissions and the applicant's replies have elapsed, Board staff complete an overview of the application file. - 2.
 After the overview of the application file is complete, Board staff notify the Board Chair who appoints a panel of one or more members to review the file. - 3.
-The panel may do one or more of the following: - a) direct Board staff to conduct an investigation into any matter relating to the application, including contacting an applicant, submitter or another person who may have information pertinent to the application; - b) direct the Registrar to conduct an investigation into any matter relating to the application, including contacting an applicant, submitter or another person who may have information pertinent to the application, and to provide, in writing, the results of the investigation to the Board - c) make a decision on the application; or

-- d) recommend to the Chair that the application be set down for an oral hearing. - 4.
-Subject to any decision of the Board pursuant to Section 42 of the Administrative Tribunals Act, if an investigation is conducted pursuant to Rule 20.3.a), Board staff will provide the applicant with a copy of any information that has the potential to negatively impact the application or applicant and provide the applicant with a timeframe in which to respond to such information. - 5.
-Subject to any decision of the Board pursuant to Section 42 of the Administrative Tribunals be forwarded to the applicant to reply within specified timelines. - 6.
-If the Chair accepts a panel recommendation pursuant to Rule 20.3.d, the Chair will appoint a hearing panel of one or more members. - 7.
-If the Chair does not accept the panel recommendation pursuant to Rule 20.3.d, the Chair may refer the application back to the original panel member, or to another board member, for further review, investigation or decision.
+The panel may do one or more of the following: - a. direct Board staff to conduct an investigation into any matter relating to the application, including contacting an applicant, submitter or another person who may have information pertinent to the application; - b. direct the Registrar to conduct an investigation into any matter relating to the application, including contacting an applicant, submitter or another person who may have information pertinent to the application, and to provide, in writing, the results of the investigation to the Board; - c. make a decision on the application; or - d. recommend to the Chair that the application be set down for an oral hearing. - 4.
+Subject to any decision of the Board pursuant to section 42 of the ATA, if an investigation is conducted pursuant to RPP 20.3.a, Board staff will provide the applicant with a copy of any information that has the potential to negatively impact the application or applicant and provide the applicant with a timeframe in which to respond to such information. - Subject to any decision of the Board pursuant to section 42 of the ATA, the written results of a Registrar's investigation provided to the Board under RPP 20.3.b will be forwarded to the applicant to reply within specified timelines. - 6.
+If the Chair accepts a panel recommendation pursuant to RPP 20.3.d, the Chair will appoint a hearing panel of one or more members. - If the Chair does not accept the panel recommendation pursuant to RPP 20.3.d, the Chair may refer the application back to the original panel member, or to another Board member, for further review, investigation or decision.